ldeso/hugo-flex/README.md

 ## Custom CSS and JS

-This theme offers two ways to add custom CSS or JS assets, allowing minor modifications to be applied without creating a fork.
+This theme offers two ways to add custom CSS or JS assets, allowing minor modifications to be applied without needing to create a fork.

 ### Site-Wide